-During 2020, the United States hosted the 30th meeting of the NASTC, a longstanding platform for government-industry cooperation among the United States, Mexico, and Canada on steel policy matters, and for coordination on issues in multilateral fora of importance to the steel sector.
+The United States participated in the 32nd meeting of the NASTC, hosted virtually by Canada in 2022.
+Started in 2003, the NASTC is a longstanding initiative for government-industry cooperation among the United States, Mexico, and Canada on steel policy matters, and for coordination on issues in multilateral fora of importance to the steel sector.
 NASTC efforts include monitoring and information-sharing regarding developments in key steel-producing third countries with a view to identifying and addressing distortions in the global steel market.